 Why College of Coastal Georgia?

-The math major courses offer small class sizes – generally around 10 – 15 students.
-This allows us to maintain close relationships between faculty and students.
+The math major courses offer small class sizes (generally 10 – 15 students), which allows us to maintain close faculty-student relationships.
 Students can easily get individualized help and attention (unlike at larger universities).

 Our students outperform those at other schools.
 In their senior year, our students take the ETS major field test for Mathematics.
 Based on our student’s scores, we are in the top 4% among 339 domestic institutions which have participated in the test since 2004.